Nxumalo/Assembly-Code/README.md

 "THE REVOLUTIONARY GUIDE TO ASSEMBLY LANGUAGE" by VITALY MALJUGIN, JACOV IZRAILEVICH, SEMYON LAVIN AND ALEKSANDER SOPIN.

-This book change my approach in which i saw computers it facinated me from the get go.
+This book changed my life in how i saw computers.

 In order to run the programs, you will need to install ...